-Section B - British depth study including the historic environment - Norman England, c1066-c1100
+Section B - British depth study including the historic environment - Elizabethan England, c1568-1603

 The second in depth study enables students to focus on the same skills as the first but looking at British history specifically and also includes a study of the historical environment.
 This will involve focusing on a particular site in its historical context and enable students to study the relationship between a place and historical events and developments.
-Students will study the arrival of the Normans and the establishment of their rule.
+Students will study the reign of Queen Elizabeth I.